Which flights are suspended or delayed at Dubai and Abu Dhabi airports? | The National

 Flights to and from Dubai International Airport (DXB) and Zayed International Airport (AUH) in Abu Dhabi have gradually resumed following a temporary closure of the UAE's airspace on Tuesday morning.

-The General Civil Aviation Authority had earlier announced a "temporary and partial closure" of the airspace to ensure the safety of flights amid ongoing attacks from Iran.
+The General Civil Aviation Authority had earlier announced a “temporary and partial closure” of the airspace to ensure the safety of flights amid continuing attacks from Iran.

-The decision to partially close the airspace was taken "as an exceptional precautionary measure aimed at ensuring the safety of flights and air crews, and safeguarding the UAE’s territory, amid rapidly evolving regional security developments," the authority said.
+The decision to partially close the airspace was taken “as an exceptional precautionary measure,” the authority said.

-Several flights due to arrive at DXB on Tuesday morning were delayed.
-Affected flights included flydubai's FZ648 from Addis Ababa, FZ8370 from Dhaka, FZ808 from Jeddah, FZ1604 from Langkawi, FZ144 from Amman and FZ574 from Kathmandu, among others.
+Several flights to and from the UAE continue to be impacted on Wednesday morning.

-Emirates flights affected included EK367 from Taipei, EK303 from Shanghai, EK649 from Colombo, EK096 from Rome, EK182 from Brussels and EK032 from London.
+At Zayed International Airport, cancelled arrivals included Etihad Airways' EY596 from Tel Aviv, EY433 from Hanoi, EY447 from Manila, EY006 from Washington, EY379 from Male, EY712 from Cairo, EY693 from Muscat, EY363 from Calicut, EY146 from Geneva and EY728 from Addis Ababa.

 Operations at DXB were temporarily suspended on Monday as a precautionary measure due to a fire resulting from a “drone-related incident”.
 Dozens of flights were diverted or cancelled as a result, with some aircraft rerouted to Al Maktoum International Airport (DWC) and one Emirates flight, EK421 from Perth, even landing in Abu Dhabi.